elementor/elementor-developers-docs/src/widgets/rendering-style.md

 # Rendering Style

-Another common [widget rendering](./widget-rendering) use-case is using the control value to style different HTML elements.
+A common [widget rendering](./widget-rendering) use case is using the control value to style different HTML elements.
 Usually used by controls from the "Content" tab.

 ## Styling Elements

-Let's say you have a widget with a two controls in which the users can set a title and control the element "color".
+Let's say you have a widget with two controls in which the users can set a title, and control the element "color".

 ```php {34-44}
 <?php